PCAPredict/PCAiOSLib/README.md

 ## Example

-A working example of how to implement this Cocoapod is coming soon.
+A working example of how to implement this Cocoapod is [available here](https://github.com/PCAPredict/PCAiOSLib_ExampleImplementation).
 Please note you will need to register with either [PCA Predict](http://www.pcapredict.com "PCA Predict") or [Addressy](https://www.addressy.com "Addressy") for a license key.